FungChow168/metWeatherApi/README.md

 ### Phase 4 - Final

-* Deployed the Weather API onto the Heroku Cloud Service
+* Created a Dockerfile for creating a Docker image
+* Zipped all project files into Archive.zip and uploaded the zip file to AWS cloud.
-* Weather API ready for demo
+* Deployed Weather API on and it is ready for demo

 ## Conclusions